-- WRITTEN HOMEWORK: Written homework questions will be posted on the course Canvas page as the semester progresses.
-You are responsible for responding to all questions posted; however, a small subset of each will be collected regularly.
+- WRITTEN HOMEWORK: Written homework questions ("Questions for Lecture") will be posted on the course Canvas page as the semester progresses.
+You are responsible for knowing how to solve all questions posted; however, a small subset of each will be collected regularly.
 There will be a total of 13 such homework assignments.
 You will turn in these assignments to the course Gradescope page.
 These homework problems will be graded on Gradescope and will count for an overall total of 5% of your grade, with the lowest two homework scores being dropped.
 Which problems are to be graded will typically be revealed a few days before those problems are due.
-Late homework will generally not be accepted. - IN-CLASS QUIZZES: There will a total of 9 in-class written quizzes during the semester.
+Late homework will generally not be accepted. - IN-CLASS QUIZZES: There will a total of 10 in-class written quizzes during the semester.
 Quizzes will be administered by your recitation instructor on the days indicated on the course calendar.
 The lowest two written quiz scores will be dropped.
 Your total written quiz score will count for 10% of your grade.
 Makeup quizzes will generally not be given.

-Both the textbook (examples included) and written homework will form the basis for quizzes and exams.
+Both the textbook (including the textbook examples) and written homework will form the basis for quizzes and exams.
 Exam questions may differ from homework and quiz questions.
 Exams will cover conceptual ideas along with computational problems.
+Textbook reading assignments will be posted to Canvas, but not graded.